Life at home and on the war front

 c) 200,000

-7. What were three of the main political topics just before the war?
+7. What were three of the main political topics just before the war, apart from the war itself?

 8. What was the main type of aircraft used for bombing raids on the UK?